Charges for the attempted murder of an Oliver man dropped - BC Local News

 Related: Shots fired as RCMP arrest wanted man

+The complainant in that matter and another key witness, both of whom had been subpoenaed for a court appearance, were not present for a preliminary inquiry in court Monday morning.

-A warrant has been issued for two witnesses related to the kidnapping and other charges Ighani still faces.
-Witnesses reportedly were hesitant to testify on the matter
+A material witness warrant has been issued for those two related to the kidnapping and other charges Ighani still faces.
+Witnesses reportedly were hesitant to testify on the matter.

+Ighani is expected to stand trial by a Supreme Court judge on that matter, with the preliminary inquiry pushed to the judicial case manager to find a new date to continue the hearing with the witnesses.

-More charges have been laid on Ighani related to an alleged stabbing at the Okanagan Correctional Centre.
+More charges have been laid against Ighani related to an alleged stabbing at the Okanagan Correctional Centre.

 Related: Second lawsuit this week filed against jail